Costco Food Court Menu Prices (All Items) + Pro Tips

 This new mocha freeze uses the same Kirkland Signature Chocolate Syrup that Costco uses in their chocolate sundaes, making the drink extremely sweet.

 The texture and consistency of the mocha freeze has also changed for the worse, as it is blended poorly and very icy.
-The Mocha Freeze is much more reminiscent of a 7/11 Slushie than a Starbucks Mocha Frappuccino.
+The Mocha Freeze from the Costco Food Court is much more reminiscent of a 7/11 Slushie than a Starbucks Mocha Frappuccino.

 Latte Freeze Also Available